timvink/demo_streamlit_threshold_classifier/README.md

 ## App

-To set the threshold for our classifier dynamically, run the app with
+To set the threshold for our classifier dynamically, run the app with:

 ```bash
 pip install -r requirements.txt
 streamlit run app.py
 ```

-This is what is looks like:
+This is what it looks like:

 <img src="demo.gif" style="max-height: 400px" />